 Protecting Our Planet

-Over the next decades, climate change is expected to threaten many regions across the world including those where cocoa is grown.
-Forests play a critical role in mitigating climate change, avoiding erosion, increasing biodiversity and providing livelihoods for millions of farmers, as well as a secure food supply for a growing global population.
+Over the next decades, climate change is expected to threaten many regions across the world, including those where cocoa is grown.
+Forests play a critical role in mitigating climate change, while at the same time providing important benefits to soils, water, biodiversity and providing livelihoods for millions of farmers, as well as a secure food supply for a growing global population.

-However, increasing pressure from a wide range of sources, including logging and other crop production, may push smallholder cocoa farmers to expand further into protected areas in order to meet the increased demand for cocoa, trapping them in a vicious cycle that creates long-term problems for forests and farmers alike.
+However, increasing pressure from a wide range of sources, including logging and other crop production, threaten the ecological integrity of forests.
+Cocoa farmers are often exposed to a variety of external variables that make it hard to secure stable livelihoods and may push them to expand further into forest areas, converting new lands in order to meet the increased demand for cocoa and meet their livelihood needs, trapping them in a vicious cycle that creates long-term problems for forests and farmers alike.

 Mitigating the impacts of climate change and ending deforestation are crucial to our ability to produce enough food for everyone.
 The interrelated socioeconomic factors include market prices of cocoa, policies on land use and enforcement of forest protection laws.
 This challenge must be addressed holistically to ensure a sustainable, secure supply of cocoa for generations to come.